b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 function play6tennisGamesGetPvalue()::Float64
 	# result when HA is true
     result::Int = getResultOf6TennisGamesUnderHA()
-	# probability of rejecting H0
+	# probability based on which we may decide to reject H0
     oneTailPval::Float64 = dsts.pdf.(dsts.Binomial(6, 0.5), result:6) |> sum
     return oneTailPval
 end